themesberg/flowbite/content/getting-started/nuxt-js.md

 </template>
 ```

-Here's a full list of available functions to use to initialise the components:
+Alternatively, here's a full list of available functions to use to initialise the components separately:

 ```javascript
 <script setup>